 Here comes the sun (and sweat)

-If it’s a warm, sunny day and you don’t want to waste it in the gym, Amy Eversley (Personal Fitness Trainer ’10) is here for you.
+If it’s a warm, sunny day and the gym isn't an option or appealing because of the pandemic, Amy Eversley (Personal Fitness Trainer ’10) is here for you.

 “In Edmonton you have just a few months of nice weather,” says the NAIT health and wellness coordinator.
 “Might as well make the most of it.”

-That’s why she has moved exercising outside – and not just for a jog.
-Eversley has developed a total-body workout you can do in an hour or less, and that can be tailored to your level of fitness.
+Even before COVID, Eversley moved exercising outside – and not just for a jog.
+She has developed a total-body workout you can do in an hour or less, and that can be tailored to your level of fitness.
 It’s like a bootcamp, but free, and without anyone yelling “encouragement” at you.

 Here is Eversley’s workout.
-To do it, all you need is running shoes, water, a hat, sunscreen and “mosquito spray,” she adds, “for your own sanity.”
+To do it, all you need is running shoes, water, a hat, sunscreen and, given the times we're in, hand sanitizer.
+Later in the spring and into summer, bring “mosquito spray," she adds, “for your own sanity.”
 Print it and pocket it, then find your nearest set of stairs, a sturdy bench, and get ready to make the most of the great outdoors.

 ✅ Drink water before, during and after your workout.